 Actual chemists disagree.
 They say testing chemicals is essential if they’re going to be used to develop safe medicines and consumer products.
 Even the most radical environmentalist groups endorse toxicological testing, though they abuse the practice for political purposes.

 ISN has also earned the endorsement of Naomi Oreskes, a crank historian who praises scientists until they challenge her leftist cultural views.
 Oreskes re-tweeted an ISN article predicting that Chipotle would initiate the downfall of Monsanto by pulling genetically modified ingredients out of their supply chain.
 Two years later, Chipotle has only succeeded in poisoning dozens of their customers.
-Monsanto remains in business.
+Monsanto (now Bayer) remains in business.

 ISN has published the work of prominent anti-biotech mouthpiece Vandana Shiva, the “Rock star” of the anti-GMO movement, according to Bill Moyers.
 Shiva is a radical political activist who couches her socialist views in environmental causes, a movement she adorably calls “earth democracy.”
 She has been pilloried by the scientific community for her fallacious claims about transgenic food, especially her assertion that planting genetically modified crops is a crime on par with rape.